gozdeturan/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-`ls`: lists the contents of a directory
+* `ls`: lists the contents of a directory
-`ls -a`: lists both hidden and unhidden contents of a directory `ls -l`: lists files and directories as a table
+* `ls -a`: lists both hidden and unhidden contents of a directory
+* `ls -l`: lists files and directories as a table
-`ls -lh`: lists files and directories as a table and use unit suffixes: Byte, Kilobyte, Megabyte etc.
+* `ls -lh`: lists files and directories as a table and use unit suffixes: Byte, Kilobyte, Megabyte etc
-`ls -lah`:  lists directory entries whose names begin with a dot `ls -t`: orders files and directories by the time they were last modified.
+* `ls -lah`:  lists directory entries whose names begin with a dot
+* `ls -t`: orders files and directories by the time they were last modified
-`ls -Glp`: enables colorized output and writes a slash after each filename if that file is a directory
+* `ls -Glp`: enables colorized output and writes a slash after each filename if that file is a directory

 ---